The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \subsection{Extension: Enabling Rank Variable Expressions}

-In \edge{} Einsums, tensor subscripts can contain expressions, which we call \emph{rank variable expressions}.
-These expressions enable features such as incorporating conditional computations into the Einsum (common in graph algorithms, see Section~\ref{ssec:examples}), selecting a subregion of a tensor, and enabling ``windowing'' operations---such as those found in convolution.
+In \edge{}, tensor subscripts can contain expressions, termed \emph{rank variable expressions}.
+These expressions enable features such as incorporating conditional computations into the Einsum (common in graph algorithms, see \S~\ref{ssec:examples}), selecting a subregion of a tensor, strided accesses, and enabling ``windowing'' operations---such as those found in convolution.
 The previous examples in this section use only rank variables to access the tensors.
 There are two types of rank variable expressions: \begin{enumerate} \item Expressions on \emph{how} to project into the data space given a point in the iteration space.
 This involves any expression that maps the rank variable, which walks the iteration space, to a point in the data space.
 For example, $A_s$ maps the $s$ variable in the iteration space to the corresponding $s$ point in data space (accessing $A$).
 The expression $A_{s+5}$ maps the $s$ variable in the iteration space to the $s+5$ point in the data space. \edge{} places no restrictions on the types of expressions allowed, as long as the expression is a function that maps the rank variable from one point to another.
 Convolution (see Equation~\eqref{eqn:1d}) is an example of such an expression.

-\item Expressions that filter which regions of the iteration space an Einsum touches (i.e.,\ \emph{conditional rank variable expressions}), essentially creating a subspace of the data space.
+\item Expressions that filter which regions of the iteration space an Einsum touches (i.e.,\ \emph{conditional rank variable expressions}), essentially creating a subspace of the iteration space.
 Einsums contain this type of expression when the problem explicitly requires filtering of points in the iteration space.
 For example, suppose we want to create the upper triangle of a given \nd{2} tensor.
-The corresponding \edge Einsum is:
+The corresponding \edge{} Einsum is:

 where one can read the rank expression $s: s < d$ as ``$s$, such that $s$ is less than $d$''.
 The Einsum machinery enforces that \textbf{a constraint applied to the rank variable of one tensor} (e.g., $L$ in this case), \textbf{applies to all tensors containing that rank variable.} This is because the constraint is modifying the \emph{iteration space}, which impacts which regions of the data space to access.
 By convention, we will generally write constraints on the rank variables of the output tensor.